 Please see our Trip Price List page.

-All fishing tackle, bait, ice, License & Captain Rich & Hortons many years of fishing expertise & great memories to last a lifetime!
+All fishing tackle, bait, ice, all licenses, Captain Scott Horton & his mate has many years of fishing expertise, great memories to last a lifetime!

 * What you'll need to bring?

 Bring your own food and drinks.